Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We provide convenient ways to purchase pool passes.
 You may buy online through our registration system, you may buy from the Community Center, or you may buy at the pool during operation hours.

 Discounts are provided, but it depends on what type of group you have.
 Child care provider groups can find information here.
-If you have a group that is not part of child care, the best option for a discount is through the purchase of a family and friends pass.
-Find rates for the FAF Pass at the bottom of this page.
+If you have a group that is not part of child care, the best option for a discount is through the purchase of a Plunge Pass.
+Find rates for the Plunge Passes at the bottom of this page.

-Yes, we offer private pool rentals every day of the week!
+Yes, we offer private pool rentals on Friday, Saturday, and Sunday evenings.
 Find information related to rates and availability here.

 Goodlettsville Parks and Rec offers swim lessons each summer.
 These are group lessons for kids ages 4-12.
 Find more information here.